Best Hotels in Buenos Aires

 Family-Friendly Hotels in Buenos Aires

 Traveling with kids?
 Look for family suites or connected rooms.
-Recommended hotels in Buenos Aires for families include:
+Recommended hotels in Buenos Aires for families include.

 • Hotel Madero – indoor pool and kids’ menu.